zigbee-alliance/distributed-compliance-ledger/docs/advanced/running-observer-node.md

 ### Deployment steps

-1. Put `cosmovisor` binary to `/usr/bin/` and configure permissions.
+1. Put `cosmovisor` binary to `/usr/bin/`, set proper owner and execution permissions.

-2. Create `$HOME/.dcl/cosmovisor/genesis/bin` directory and copy `dcld` binary to it.
+2. Locate the genesis app version to genesis application version directory:
+  * Create `$HOME/.dcl/cosmovisor/genesis/bin` directory.
+  * Copy `dcld` binary to it, set proper owner and execution permissions.
+      Please note that execution permissions on `dcld` should be granted to all (i.e. User, Group and Others classes) because cosmovisor requires execution permission on the application binary to be granted to Others class.

 3. Configure CLI:
     - `./dcld config chain-id testnet`